multiversx/mx-docs/docs/validators/delegation-manager.md

 :::

 :::tip
-To be able to connect a **testnet** or **devnet** contract to a keybase.io identity a new folder named `"testnet"` for the testnet or `"devnet"` for the devnet has to be created inside the `"elrond"` folder.
-An example for the same delegation contract would be `"public/elrondstaking/elrond/testnet/erd1qqqqqqqqqqqqqqqpqqqqqqqqqqqqqqqqqqqqqqqqqqqqqr0llllsj732py"`.
+To be able to connect a **testnet** or **devnet** contract to a keybase.io identity a new folder named `"testnet"` for the testnet or `"devnet"` for the devnet has to be created inside the `/elrond` folder.
+An example for the same delegation contract would be `public/elrondstaking/elrond/testnet/erd1qqqqqqqqqqqqqqqpqqqqqqqqqqqqqqqqqqqqqqqqqqqqqr0llllsj732py`.
 :::

 An example of how the delegation contract will be displayed based on the information provided in the keybase.io is provided below.